-A 28-year-old young professional, a first-time buyer, was looking for a 2-bedroom with outdoor space in north-east Paris with a budget of 330,000 euros.
-The Home Select property hunter identified a 38 sqm property with a 12 sqm terrace in the 19th arrondissement in 5 weeks, negotiated to 312,000 euros or 8,211 euros/sqm.
+A 28-year-old professional, a first-time buyer, was looking for a two-room flat with outdoor space in north-east Paris on a budget of 330,000 euros.
+In 5 weeks the Home Select property hunter found a 38 sqm property with a 12 sqm terrace in the 19th arrondissement and negotiated it to 312,000 euros, or 8,211 euros/sqm.

 Mission summary